Particular/docs.particular.net/nservicebus/pipeline/features.md

 Features allow:

- * Configure required dependencies.
+ * Configuring required dependencies.
  * Enabling or disabling via configuration or based on conditions and dependencies.
- * Full access to the pipeline, settings and the container.
+ * Accessing the pipeline, settings and the container.

 ## Feature API